Family Law Attorneys in Columbia, MD

 Future Earnings and Asset Appreciation: Prenuptial agreements are also useful to protect future earnings and asset appreciation at the time of divorce, saving consideration litigation of property issues.

-Since prenuptial agreements must be executed well in advance of any marriage ceremony, it is important for you to seek advice from an attorney with experience in drafting these agreements.
+Since prenuptial agreements must be executed well in advance of any marriage ceremony, it is important for you to seek advice from a family law attorney with experience in drafting these agreements.

 Separation and Divorce